Kaiyrly/eb-1a/2-petition/README.md

 - The translation must be certified.
   We used the following text:
 > I (name) am competent to translate from Russian to English
-> and certify that the translation of this document is true, accurate, and complete to the best of my abilities.
+> and certify that the translation of this document is true, accurate and complete to the best of my abilities.
 >
 > (Signature)